uikit/uikit-site/docs/pages/utility.md

 ## Transform origin

-To modify the origin of an animation, like scaling, add one of the `uk-transform-origin-*` classes.
+To modify the origin of animation, like scaling, add one of the `uk-transform-origin-*` classes.
 This can be combined with the [Animation component](animation.md).

 | Class                                | Description                                      |
 | ------------------------------------ | ------------------------------------------------ |